sbhardw3/sbhardw3/README.md

 ### Hi there 👋
 I am Shiven Bhardwaj a junior at the University of North Carolina - Charlotte, looking for internship in software engeering and technology field.
-Currenlty working as a Desktop Technician in Office of ONEIT.
+Currenlty working as a Desktop Technician at Office of ONEIT.
 Team player with strong communication skills.
 Experience with languages like C++, JAVA, Python.
 Worked in SSH based system and various othe IDEs.
 <!--
 **sbhardw3/sbhardw3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.